Leon Steward -- Orangeburg

-Arrangements are incomplete and will be announced later by Simmons Funeral Home of Santee.
+Visitation will be held from 1 to 6 p.m.
+Wednesday, March 9, at Simmons Funeral Home of Santee.

 Please follow all COVID-19 precautions by wearing your mask.